Color difference: CIELAB ΔE*

 Perceptual non-uniformities in the underlying CIELAB color space have led to the CIE refining their definition over the years, leading to the superior (as recommended by the CIE) 1994 and 2000 formulas.
 These non-uniformities are important because the human eye is more sensitive to certain colors than others.
 CIELAB metric is used to define color tolerance of CMYK solids.
 A good metric should take this into account in order for the notion of a "just noticeable difference" (JND) to have meaning.
 Otherwise, a certain ΔE may be insignificant between two colors in one part of the color space while being significant in some other part.

 All ΔE* formulae are originally designed to have the difference of 1.0 stand for a JND.
 This convention is generally followed by other perceptual distance functions such as the aforementioned ΔE_{ITP}.
 However, further experimentation may invalidate this design assumption, the revision of CIE76 ΔE^{*}_{ab} JND to 2.3 being an example.

 CIE76

-The 1976 formula is the first formula that related a measured color difference to a known set of CIELAB coordinates.
+The CIE 1976 color difference formula is the first formula that related a measured color difference to a known set of CIELAB coordinates.
 This formula has been succeeded by the 1994 and 2000 formulas because the CIELAB space turned out to be not as perceptually uniform as intended, especially in the saturated regions.
 This means that this formula rates these colors too highly as opposed to other colors.

 Given two colors in CIELAB color space, $({L^*_1},{a^*_1},{b^*_1})$ and $({L^*_2},{a^*_2},{b^*_2})$, the CIE76 color difference formula is defined as: